solana-labs/solana/docs/src/proposals/unified-scheduler.md

 scheduling dilemma due to Solana's multi-threaded nature:
-_throughput-optimized_ (i.e. fee collection maximization, favored by validators) vs _latency-optimized_ (i.e. priority adherence maximization, favored by clients).
+_throughput-optimized_ (i.e. fee collection maximization, favored by validators) vs _latency-optimized_ (i.e. priority adherence maximization, favored by users).
 The former is meaningfully impractical due to the aforementioned real-time constraints.
 So, throughput-optimization can be reduced to packing non-overlapping transactions as much as possible in the order of fees, equating to the later.
 This middle ground compromised strategy